PhinaG/MobizAssessment/README.txt

 1. Vue.js application for the user interface.

 3. Setup Instructions
-1. Unzip the Project
+1. Clone the repository using https://github.com/PhinaG/MobizAssessment.git
-Unzip the project folder you received via email.

 2. Backend Setup
-Navigate to the backend directory and follow these steps: cd path/to/unzipped/project/backend
+Navigate to the backend directory and follow these steps: cd path

 Install Dependencies:
 npm install

 Start the Backend Server:
-npx ts-node src/index.ts
+npx ts-node path (e.g. npx ts-node employee-management-ts/src/index.ts)

 The backend server should now be running on http://localhost:3000.

 3. Frontend Setup
-Navigate to the frontend directory and follow these steps: cd path/to/unzipped/project/frontend
+Navigate to the frontend directory and follow these steps: cd path

 Install Dependencies (if required): npm install